Rear Adjustable Control Arms (96-02 4Runner)

-The challenge we faced was building a "no compromise" set of rear arms that were better than anything else out there, while keeping build cost low enough to sell them at a similar price as the other kits out there.
+The challenge we faced was building a "no compromise" set of rear arms that were better than anything else out there, while keeping build cost low enough to sell them at a similar price.

 We knew that Johnny Joints were the best in the business, and that’s what we wanted on our arms.
-But they are valued at $60 each (that's $480 in joints alone, between uppers and lowers).
+But they cost $66 each (that's $528 in joints alone, for a full set).
 On top of that, none of them fit quite right on our Toyota trucks.
 So we had Johnny Joints built specifically for different models, to accommodate stock mounts and hardware (perfect fitment!)...
-It was a challenge, especially with current supply shortages, but thanks to the support of the community and the amazing folks at Rock Jock 4x4, we pulled it off.
+It was a challenge, but thanks to the support of the community and the amazing folks at Rock Jock 4x4, we pulled it off.